Difference Between SQL Server and PostgreSQL

 Key Difference between SQL Server and PostgreSQL

-Both are popular choices in the market; let us discuss some of the major Difference:
+Both are popular choices in the market; let us discuss some of the major Differences:

 - CSV support: Postgres is on top of the game when it comes to CSV support.
-It provides different commands like ‘copy to’ and ‘copy from’ which help in the fast processing of data.
+It provides commands like ‘copy to’ and ‘copy from’, which help fast data processing.
 It also provides helpful error messages.
-If there is a slight issue with import it will throw an error and stop the import then and there.
-SQL server, on the other hand, does not support either importing the data or exporting it.
+If there is a slight issue with the import, it will throw an error and stop the import then and there.
+On the other hand, the SQL server does not support importing or exporting the data.

-- Cross-platform: In today’s world for a language or any program to be cross-platform is really very important.
-With the advent of technology and IT industry, it has become very important to be accessible over Linux and UNIX as they are open source systems.
-SQL server is a Microsoft product is vendor locked and can be run only on Microsoft systems.
-Postgres can be used on Linux, BSD, Solaris and also Windows.
+- Cross-platform: In today’s world, for a language or any program to be cross-platform is very important.
+With the advent of technology and the IT industry, it has become essential to be accessible over Linux and UNIX as they are open-source systems.
+As SQL Server is a Microsoft product, it exhibits vendor lock-in and operates exclusively on Microsoft systems.
+In contrast, users can utilize Postgres on various operating systems such as Linux, BSD, Solaris, and Windows.

-- Procedural language features: PL/PGSQL is a native procedural language provided by Postgres which has different modern features.
-It supports JSON data type and hence has ultimate power and loads of flexibility included in a single package.
-In addition to this, a user can easily use Python, Perl, R, Java, PHP with SQL as they are supported as procedural languages in Postgres.
+- Procedural language features: Postgres provides a native procedural language called PL/PGSQL, which offers various modern features.
+It supports JSON data type and has ultimate power and flexibility in a single package.
+Additionally, users can easily utilize Python, Perl, R, Java, and PHP with SQL in Postgres, as it supports them as procedural languages.
 MS SQL server also provides procedural language support as an inbuilt feature.
-But this feature is a bit messy, slow and has poor features.
+But this feature is messy, slow, and has poor features.
 It also has small errors with different bugs always occurring.

 SQL Server vs PostgreSQL Comparison Table